Sports & Racing

 iCamShare is your web cam companion!
 Use it to easily make videos or take snapshots that you can share in many ways.
 All you need is a webcam, such as Apple's iSight, Mac OS X, and iCamShare.
 The step-by-step interface easily guides you through the process of capturing and sharing videos and pictures.
 No need to read a manual!
 Now you can use your webcam for more than just iChat AV.
 Use it with your family and friends, even if they don't have a web cam, broadband, or even a Mac!
 You can share your videos or pictures in e-mails, which are more fun to receive than a plain old text e-mail.
 You can publish your videos and pictures on your .Mac HomePage.

-Other video enhancement add-ons only show up in certain apps. iGlasses is everywhere you need it.
-Simply choose iGlasses as your camera in apps such as iChat, FaceTime, Skype and web apps such as Google Talk and Facebook video, and Omegle.
+Other video enhancement add-ons only show up in certain apps. iGlasses works with Messages, FaceTime, Skype and web chat apps like Google Talk and Facebook video

 Images can come from or go to a variety of places.
 You can receive images from a file, a URL, or "live" images can be acquired from a video camera.
 The source image can be resized, scaled or rotated.
 Once an image source is selected, just specify the destination.
 Images can be uploaded via FTP to your website or saved to a location on your hard drive.
 You can simply upload and replace a single image or save a series of images to create QuickTime movies or a time-lapse gallery.
 All settings are saved to individual documents so you can create multiple documents with different options.